Robots as tools for understanding human behavior

 I build theories about how people think [HRI'22],* learn,* and interact [THRI'23] with the world around them.
 Then, I apply these theories to develop robot-assisted interventions [HRI'22, HRI'21] to better support users of various cognitive and technical abilties.

-Currently, I am a doctoral researcher at Yale University in robotics and a member of the Social Robotics Lab advised by Brian Scassellati.
-Prior to Yale, I was the Assistant Dean for Research and Curriculum Development at Long Island University (LIU) and a Lecturer of Computer Science at LIU Brooklyn and Vaughn College.
+Prior to Yale, I was the Assistant Dean for Research and Curriculum Development at LIU and a lecturer at various universities.
 Beyond lecture halls and research labs, I am the Director of the MIA Foundation, a non-profit that partners with local businesses and provides annual scholarships to support employment for adults with Autism Spectrum Disorder.

 Awards